 The Power of Positive Thinking

 How can the power of positive thinking change your approach to problem solving?
+Ask these 5 questions to change the way you solve problems.

-In our series on problem solving methods we’ve already stressed two crucial principles.
+In our series on problem solving methods we’ve already stressed two crucial principles:

 Two sales executives from the shoe industry were sent to explore a possible emerging market in Africa.
 Both were eager to seize any opportunities.